H.R. 6569: Executive Action Cost Transparency Act

 Taxpayers and the public

-CBO would receive formal authority to demand implementation materials and other relevant data from any department, agency, establishment, or regulatory agency or commission, strengthening its ability to build more complete baseline estimates under 2 U.S.C.
-602(e)(1).
+CBO would gain formal authority to demand implementation materials and other data from any agency or commission, giving it more to work with when it builds the baseline.

 Budget watchdogs and outside analysts

-Researchers and oversight groups would have a more systematic public record of large executive and judicial actions because CBO reports and updates must include a table covering qualifying actions issued after the last publication or most recent update.
+Researchers and oversight groups would have a more systematic public record of large executive and judicial actions, since qualifying ones issued since the last report would land in a recurring CBO table.

 Who is affected by H.R.
 6569?